collage of mountain vistasLink to McGuire Woods: Opening Doors for Virginians with Disabilitieswww.mcguirewoods.com www.mcguirewoodsconsulting.com

 For guests with visual disabilities, there are hands-on exhibits.

-ADDITIONAL INFORMATION: Fee for guided tours.
-No self guided tours.
+The Museum is open for guided tours only.
+Tours start at a quarter after the hour and a quarter before the hour and last approximately 30 minutes.
 Staff requests those requiring special accommodation to call ahead.
 Will provide docent to assist visitors with disabilities.

 <<back to Alexandria